ianyepan/ianyepan.github.io/_posts/2021-05-31-love-death-and-alienation.md

 At first, there were the unfamiliar brushes of my legs against the blanket.
 It was an alien feeling, a foreign touch.
 For some reason, my head hurt, and the dim sky didn’t help either.
 There was a weird sensation when I turned my eyes to look at the window, but I couldn’t make out what it was.

 “About time you woke up,” I heard my mother say across from the dining room.
 The clouds were menacingly low, a hint of thunder mingled in the hassling of the traffic downstairs.
-Cars were honking, as I thought to myself, perhaps someone is going to be late for work.
+Cars were honking as I thought to myself, perhaps someone is going to be late for work.

 “The milk’s turning warm now.”